bytebase/bytebase/docs/i18n-guide.md

 Follow the [How do we translate?](#how-do-we-translate) guide.

-### Add another language

-If you want to add another language.
-You can create your language YAML file in the i18n assets dir(bytebase/frontend/src/locales) and translate the message to align with `en.yml`

 ## Tools

-Some usefully frontend dev tools for i18n in Vue Project.
+Some useful frontend dev tools for i18n in Vue Project.

 * [vue-i18n](https://vue-i18n.intlify.dev/)
 * [VSCode Extension i18n-ally](https://marketplace.visualstudio.com/items?itemName=lokalise.i18n-ally) - 🌍 All in one i18n extension for VS Code